visit-dav/visit/docs/SphynxDocs/Operators/OperatorTypes/Index_Select_operator.rst

 spin box in the **I** row and **Min** column.
 Then you would enter max into the spin box in the **Max** column in the **I** row.
 Finally, you would enter a stride of 1 into the spin box in the **Incr** column in the **I** row.
-If you wanted to subselect cell ranges for the Y dimension, you could follow a similar procedure using the spin boxes in the **J** row and so forth.
+If you wanted to sub-select cell ranges for the Y dimension, you could follow a similar procedure using the spin boxes in the **J** row and so forth.
 To set a range, first select the maximum number of dimensions to which the Index Select operator will apply.
 To set the dimension, click on the **1D** , **2D** , **3D** radio